bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 So the protocol itself, I'm going to fly through a little bit of these because this is all open source and you can kind of look at it yourself.
 I honestly didn't know how low level I was supposed to make this talk, so I tried to keep a lot of it high level and conceptual because that resonates with the most amount of people.
 But we'll dive into some code stuff.
-The Datum protocol is pretty dang simple.
+The DATUM protocol is pretty dang simple.
 We have a 4-byte header that goes on everything that has a command.
 It has whether or not this is signed, whether or not this is encrypted to the pool's public key or the other end's public key, more specifically, or if it's encrypted to the currently open channel with those two endpoints.
 Because you need to have that kind of handshake to establish that and determine what should be sent.
-Because so part of the Datum protocol is you have to have the pool's public key in order to even connect.
+Because so part of the DATUM protocol is you have to have the pool's public key in order to even connect.
 You can't even send your first message to the pool without its public key.
 So you get that from some source that you assume is trusted, like the pool's website, or some other miner that's been using that pool.
 I'm not going to tell you how to do that, but that is part of the system is you need that key to initiate the handshake.